SynchroLabs/SynchroCLI/README.md

 Remove an app from  the current config without removing its container from the module store.

+### `synchro syncdeps`

+Ensure that the dependencies of a specified Synchro app are installed on the local server.
+Not implemented yet!

 ### `synchro userpass`

 Sets/clears a username/password combination in the current configuration, where such username/password is used by the default Synchro Studio auth.
 Username and hash of password are written under STUDIO_USERS in current config.